spacelaxy/darkwaves/README.md

 - ⚡ **Lightning-fast performance** with no lag or glitches

 ### Status Bar Customization
 Darkwaves allows you to customize your VS Code status bar to match your personal workflow and style.
 Using the settings below, you can easily show or hide the Darkwaves status bar, change the text displayed, and even add a custom icon.
-This gives you a subtle but stylish way to integrate the theme into your development environment.

 ```json
 {